 The region containing the gene responsible for SMA was localized to the long arm of chromosome 5 in 1992.
-Subsequent worldwide efforts resulted in the identification of mutations in the survival motor neuron 1 (SMN1) gene as the cause for SMA in 1995.
-(Lefebvre et al., 1995; Wirth, 2000).
+Subsequent worldwide efforts resulted in the identification of mutations in the survival motor neuron 1 (SMN1) gene as the cause for SMA in 1995 (Lefebvre et al., 1995; Wirth, 2000).
 In humans, a nearly identical copy of this gene, SMN2, is also present.
-The SMN2 gene also makes SMN protein, but at greatly reduced efficiency leading to lower than normal levels of the protein.
+Similar to the SMN1 gene, the SMN2 gene makes SMN protein, but at greatly reduced efficiency leading to lower-than-normal levels of the protein.

-The major difference between SMN1 and SMN2 is a single nucleotide (C for SMN1 and T for SMN2) in exon 7 (Figure 1a).
+The critical difference between SMN1 and SMN2 is a single nucleotide substitution (cytosine for SMN1 and thymine for SMN2) in exon 7 (Figure 1a).
 This missense mutation in SMN2 disrupts a splicing control region while maintaining the protein coding.
-Thus, while SMN1 mRNA transcript includes exon 7, the SMN2 mRNA transcript generally excludes exon 7 which results in a nonfunctional protein.
-However, the splicing defect in SMN2 is not perfect and allows a small percentage of SMN2 transcripts to have normal splicing of exon 7, with normal SMN protein production.
-The amount of SMN protein produced from the SMN2 gene is a critical modifier of disease severity and more copies of SMN2 are correlated with later disease onset and decreased severity.
+Thus, while the SMN1 mRNA transcript includes exon 7, the SMN2 mRNA transcript generally excludes exon 7 resulting in a less functional SMN protein (Kolb & Kissel, 2015).
+However, a small percentage of SMN2 transcripts undergo normal splicing of exon 7, resulting in production of low levels of normal SMN protein.
+The amount of SMN protein produced from the SMN2 gene is a critical modifier of disease severity in SMA patients since they lack the normal SMN1 gene.
+Studies have shown an inverse relationship between the number of copies of the SMN2 gene and disease severity (Nishio, et al., 2023).
+The presence of the SMN2 gene and the number of copies of the SMN2 gene (and so, more SMN protein) equates to better motor neuron function, later disease onset and decreased severity in phenotype.

 As SMA is an autosomal recessive disorder, individuals with SMA typically have inherited a faulty (mutant) SMN1 gene from each of their parents.
 The majority of mutations responsible for 5q-SMA are deletions or gene conversions (Figure 1).
 A deletion involves partial or complete removal of the SMN1 gene (Figure 1a).
 In a conversion, the SMN1 gene is "converted" into an SMN2-like gene when the nucleotide cytosine ("C") in exon 7 is changed into thymine ("T") (Figure 1b).
 With both deletions and conversions, SMN1 exon 7 is missing (homozygous absence of SMN1 exon 7).
 As a result, affected persons make insufficient amounts of full-length (exon 7 containing) SMN protein.
-The remaining mutations that cause SMA are point mutations that affect only a few nucleotides of the SMN1 gene.
+The remaining ~5% of SMA cases, are caused by point mutations that affect only a few nucleotides of the SMN1 gene.
 These point mutations result in the production of non-functional or unstable SMN protein (Figure 1c).
 Because deletions and gene conversion mutations are frequent and point mutations are rare, about 95% of SMA patients are homozygous for deletion and gene conversion mutations.
-About 5% of SMA-affected individuals are compound heterozygotes: they have a deletion or conversion on one copy of chromosome 5 and a point mutation on the other copy.